helenegr/todo-app-frontend/README.md

 Create a todo application where you can add tasks, remove and update them.
 Each task object should have three properties, title (string), compltetd (boolean) and an _id (this will be returned from from the server when we create a new todo and is the reference when we update or remove each item).

+The application should be a single page application so only work from the index.html file inside app/views.
+Javascript and css should be placed in the public folder.

 When the application starts load all todos from the server, this can be done either before the application starts or async.

 As a plus the application should be able to: